Futaleufu in Patagonia Multi Sport IVS

 Arrive in Santiago, Chile.
 Collect your luggage, pass through Customs and then re-check in for your domestic flight to Puerto Montt: gateway to Patagonia!

-Please look for a BBX representative to transfer you 30 minutes to the beautiful town of Puerto Varas, Located on the shores of Lago Llanquihue, which is Chile’s second-largest lake!
+After collecting your bags in Puerto Montt, go outside and look for a taxi.
+Ask the taxi to take you to Hotel Las Cumbres in Puerto Varas.
+The Taxi ride will be in the ballpark of $40.00 USD, which is $39,000 Chilean Pesos.
+We recommend having about $100 USD on hand, preferably already converted to Chilean Pesos which would be $85,000.00 CLP.
 You may experience stunning views of Volcano Osorno, weather permitting.
 Enjoy strolling the streets, famous for its wooden homes built by German immigrants.
 Depending on your arrival time, rafting, fishing, or a tour to Lago Todos los Santos and Saltos de Petrohue can be arranged.
 (Not included in trip price)

 We will meet at 7:00 pm in the hotel lobby bar for introductions and a welcome briefing to be followed by a group welcome dinner at one of our favorite restaurants, where you can indulge in a steak off the parilla or try Chile’s famous seafood!
 Overnight at the lovely Hotel Cumbres right on the lake.